 When school transport is required for a pupil, the school will contact Education Services.
 If your child is eligible, details of the transport arrangements will be communicated to you in time for the new academic year.
-You can check whether your child is entitled to school transport using Near Me on D&G website Your child is not entitled to transport if they attend an alternative school by parental choice.
-It is the responsibility of the parent/guardian to organise transport to the school.

-Any alterations to transport arrangements that occur during the school year will be communicated prior to any changes being made.
+You can check whether your child is entitled to school transport using Near Me on D&G website Any alterations to transport arrangements that occur during the school year will be communicated prior to any changes being made.
 If school bus passes are required these are issued at school.